annecollard/getdataproject/README.md

 We first read this file.
 We then transform the names : using lower cases instead of upper cases, and deleting the underscores.

-In `extract_df`, the activity variable is a char.
+In `extract_df`, the activity variable is of class `int`.
 We change this, in order to obtain a factor variable.
 Finally, we change the levels of the factor variable with the modified names.